Delliance/Challenge-topic6/README.md

 Missing:

-Services mentioned in the challenge.
+1-Services mentioned in the challenge.

+2-Custom exceptions

-Testing of the services.
+3-Testing of the services.